Time since GDPR was enforced:

 1.3 How long can you store personal data?

-The GDPR is really good news for the internet user, who is becoming increasingly concerned with the way her / his personal data is being used.
+The GDPR is really good news for the internet user, who is becoming increasingly concerned with the way her / his personal data is being used - and this rightfully so.

-In an age riddled with news of data breaches that have gone unchecked, this new policy addresses users’ concerns and empowers them with rights.
+In an age riddled with news of data breaches that have gone unchecked, this new policy addresses users’ concerns and empowers them with rights and data processors with obligations.
 An urgently needed improvement, not only after the recent Facebook Data Scandal.